 How to hide your stock tank pool pump with the perfect pool pump cover

-Last year I hid the pump with our lounge chairs which looked pretty but wasn’t healthy for the grass in the long run.
+Last year I hid the pump with our lounge chairs which looked pretty but weren’t healthy for the grass in the long run.
 This was the reason why you couldn’t see the pump in my reveal post.

 - Dremel mini saw attachment